richafnu/Viva/Viva/glint/setup/distress-survey.md

 **During times of distress, they need more.**

 People need reassurance that their leaders are prioritizing their safety and wellbeing.
-Employees have a heightened urgency to receive timely, fact-based, and candid communications about what’s happening, why, and the impact on them.
+During times of uncertainty, employees have a heightened urgency to receive timely, fact-based communications about what’s happening, why, and the impact on them.
 They need the opportunity to express fears and concerns and feel a sense of control over their circumstances.

-Change-management, uncertainty, and many other unexpected and overarching factors bring a feeling of unsettlement and the unknown.
-Consider adding Viva People Science suggested Distress Survey items to a scheduled engagement survey or creating an ad hoc distress survey to learn how your people are feeling and what they need.

 ## Instances where a distress survey benefits your org

+Change-management, uncertainty, and other unexpected factors bring a feeling of unsettlement and the unknown.
+Consider adding the Viva People Science templated Distress Survey to a scheduled engagement survey or creating an Ad Hoc Distress Survey to learn how your people are feeling and what they need.

 - Major political, social, hostile, or economic events
 - Sudden catastrophic (local or global) natural disaster events